Devops-2022-Group-R/itu-minitwit/notes/session09_Security.md

     - But the rest of our endpoints are fine

 ![Zaproxy results](./ZaproxyAlarms.png)
-#### We tried to add an extra middleware to fix the header issues on the root endpoint but to no success, we accessed the risk to minimal.
+#### We tried to add an extra middleware to fix the header issues on the root endpoint but to no success, we accessed the risk to be minimal.

 - Run Metasploit WMAP in a docker container, targeting Rhododevdron frontpage https://rhododevdron.swuwu.dk/ see steps [Session09](./session09.md) under section Metasploit WMAP
     - Wmap didn't find any vulnerabilites [Wmap notes](./session09_security_WMAP.txt), but made us aware of a certificate issue "Fake ingress controller certificate" on the the root endpoint

 ### Fix at least one vulnerability or more. (e.g. monitoring access control)
 - [ ] Change monitoring password of the admin account to avoid 3rd party access
-- Only allow changes in the Dashboard through code
+- [x] Only allow changes to the monitoring Dashboard through code
 - [ ] Fix the certificate issue on root endpoint